Edwin Encarnación: Chicago White Sox

 On January 9, 2020, Encarnación signed a 1-year deal with the Chicago White Sox.
 On July 24, 2020, he was the starting designated hitter, making his White Sox debut on Opening Day against the Minnesota Twins.

 In the pandemic-shortened 2020 season, Encarnación batted .157/.250/.377 with 10 home runs and 19 RBIs, while striking out 54 times in 159 at bats.

+Coaching career

+On February 24, 2023, Encarnación joined the coaching staff of the Toronto Blue Jays, helping to assist the club during spring training.

+Personal life

+Encarnación and his wife have two children.
+He also has a child from a previous relationship.